drvinceknight/gt/README.md

 |--- environment.yml  # A conda environment file
 |--- docs  # documentation (notes for the class leader)
 |--- nbs  # nbs representing content for the site
+|--- 00  # These are automatically generated folders that serve the website
+|--- 01
+|--- ...
 ```